OAButton/discussion/README.md

 ## Welcome!

 Hi, welcome to Github.
-This is where the Open Access Button keeps all it's code, discusses huge amounts of our work & more.
+Github is where the Open Access Button keeps all it's code, discusses huge amounts of our work & more.
 It's all openly availiable, and we do it here because we want your help.

 ## About the project